slavasound/filterlist/README.md

 ## Contributions

 I accept any requests for additional rules.
 Please go to the "issues" tab, open the question and report a problem or a wish, **BUT** do not multiply the same questions, problems with the list are solved only here.
-Lovers to communicate and / or use the stream for their own entertainment will be removed and with regular relapse will be prohibited.
+Lovers to communicate and/or use the stream for their own entertainment will be removed and with regular relapse will be prohibited.
 Do not clog it, young people, it wasn't created for this purpose